Return to weight loss guide

 What is titration?

-Titration is the process of gradually increasing your medication dose over time.
-This allows your body to adjust while helping to minimise potential side effects.
+Titration is the process of gradually adjusting your medication dose over time.
+This helps your body get used to the treatment and can reduce potential side effects.
+It’s a safe and supported way to find the dose that works best for you.

 Finding your ideal dose